-Apple now has a full range of modern iPhones, from the entry level iPhone SE to the mainstream iPhone 6s to the ultra-premium iPhone 6s Plus.
+Apple now has a full range of modern iPhones, from the entry level iPhone SE to the brand-new iPhone 7 and iPhone 7 Plus.
 As you go up in size, what you lose in pocket-ability you start to make up for in things like camera quality, battery life, and interface expansion.
 But what's the best tradeoff for you?

 - If small size is more important than lots of stuff or bigger stuff, get an iPhone SE.

 - If you want a good balance between size and quantity, get an iPhone 7.

 - If you want the most pixels possible, get an iPhone 7 Plus.

 Bigger displays make for bigger phones.

 - iPhone 7 Plus is 6.23 inches (158.2 mm) high, 3.07 inches (77.9 mm) wide, 0.29 inch (7.3 mm) deep, and weighs 6.77 ounces (192 grams)